-Your responsibilities as a landlord are unaffected by Covid-19, so any essential repairs must still be conducted, and planned gas and electrical safety inspections should be arranged wherever possible.
+Landlord responsibilities are unaffected by Covid-19, so any essential repairs must still be conducted, and planned gas and electrical safety inspections should be arranged wherever possible.

-If for some reason you can’t have essential work carried out (for example if the tenant is self-isolating), then you should document your attempts to do so in case your council requests evidence.
+If for some reason landlords can’t have essential work carried out (for example if the tenant is self-isolating), you should document their attempts to do so in case the council requests evidence.

-You can now carry out viewings and let out homes, but you’ll need to adhere to the government’s guidelines.
-These including social distancing, wearing a face covering and providing separate towels for people coming to view properties.
+Landlords can now carry out viewings and let out homes, but must adhere to the government’s guidelines.
+These including social distancing and wearing a face covering.

-If a current tenant is isolating or has Covid-19 symptoms, you won’t be able to conduct viewings.
+If a current tenant is isolating or has Covid-19 symptoms, viewings will not be permitted.

 This story was originally published in March 2020, but has since been updated.
-The last update was on 14 May 2021 with news of the eviction ban in England ending on 31 May.
+The last update was on 30 June 2021 with news of new measures for tenants in Scotland and Wales.